PDFs by language

-Lung carcinoid tumors (also known as lung carcinoids) are a type of lung cancer, which is a cancer that starts in the lungs.
+Lung carcinoid tumors (also known as lung carcinoids) are a type of lung cancer.
 Cancer starts when cells begin to grow out of control.
-Cells in nearly any part of the body can become cancer, and can spread to other areas of the body.
-To learn more about how cancers start and spread, see What Is Cancer?
+Cells in nearly any part of the body can become cancer, and can spread to other areas.
+(To learn more about how cancers start and spread, see What Is Cancer?)

 A thin lining called the pleura surrounds the lungs.
 The pleura protects your lungs and helps them slide back and forth as they expand and contract during breathing.
 The space inside the chest that contains the lungs is called the pleural space (or pleural cavity).